junguler/ffmpeg-examples/frei0r filters, with a zer0/README.md

 ```
 https://user-images.githubusercontent.com/59083599/132966714-5cedd2fa-625d-4ef1-a249-c37dbd977595.mp4

-unlike built-in `ffmpeg` filters `0.99` is not 1 percent less than `1` and if you want to amplify a filter effect we have to make it a smaller percentage like `0.75`but in this case we wanted to make the stroke effect less visible so we went with `0.9999` which is way less than `0.99` in how `frei0r` calculates it
+with some `frei0r` filters like this one `0.99` is not 1 percent less than `1` and if you want to amplify a filter effect we have to make it a smaller percentage like `0.75`but in this case we wanted to make the stroke effect less visible so we went with `0.9999` which is way less than `0.99` in how `frei0r` calculates it

 ### sobel
 ```